Vyral/jon-mann/_posts/2019-02-14-renting-vs--buying-a-home-in-oahu.md

 {% include youtube.html %}

-I’m often asked whether people should rent a home or buy a home here on Oahu, but there’s no real one-size-fits-all answer: it depends on your specific situation.
+I’m often asked whether people should rent a home or buy a home here on Oahu, but there’s no real one-size-fits-all answer—it depends on your specific situation.
 Generally speaking, it’s usually in your best interest to buy a home instead of rent one, but today we’ll be looking at the benefits of each.

 **How to find out if you should rent or buy:**

 **1. How long do you plan to live in Hawaii?** If you’re only going to be here for six months or a year or two, it may be better to rent.
-There are a lot of up-front costs for buying a home, and you likely won’t be able to recoup them if you leave after a short time.
+There are a lot of upfront costs for buying a home, and you likely won’t be able to recoup them if you leave after a short time.

 <br>**2.
 Do you have a stable source of income?** If your job situation or income is uncertain, it may be better to rent.
 It’s much easier to get out of a rental situation than a mortgage.